KwaZulu-Natal, South Africa: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, M and N. Make sure to get the right type.
-Many adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C, M and N. Check that you pick the correct kind.
+The majority of adapters for sale now are just plug changers and expect your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 Power bank for devices